maartenl/plantumltaglet/README.md

 ```
 ## Notes

-Using <!-- and --> to circumvent javadoc barfing on strange characters in your @plantuml tag.
+Using &lt;!-- and --&gt; to circumvent javadoc barfing on strange characters in your @plantuml tag.

 The plantuml graphics layout is "smetana", NOT "GraphViz".
 This package should work fine without installing GraphViz!